lentesta/aws_codedeploy_on-premises_setup/README.md

 ## Step 4 - Register your on-premises instance with AWS CodeDeploy

 Now you need to tell AWS CodeDeploy that your on-premises instance exists.
-Here's the AWS page with more detail: [https://docs.aws.amazon.com/codedeploy/latest/userguide/instances-on-premises-register-instance.html].
-This section is a summary of that page.
+[Here's the AWS page with more detail.](https://docs.aws.amazon.com/codedeploy/latest/userguide/instances-on-premises-register-instance.html) This section is a summary of that page.

 You'll need to come up with a name for your on-premises instance, if you don't already have one.
 We're going to use 'staging-myapp-machine409" for this example, since it specifies the environment ("staging"), the app it's running ("myapp"), and the machine name ("machine409").